 9. Have a good work/life balance

-It is important that you don’t let your life become only about work.
+It would help if you didn’t let your life become only about work.
 Make sure to set aside your weekends for social and family time.
 Enjoy the outdoors, take up a meditation practice, do some physical activities and make sure to leave the computer alone for hours at a time.

 The offline hours are just as important as having online hours, to come back refreshed and motivated to design some great work.